-Whether you are thinking about getting dentures, already have them, or know somebody using dentures, – its very likely that you might have a few inquiries concerning them.
-The information that follows will explain what dentures actually are, how to take care of them, and how they can enhance your oral health.
-We hope to assist you find the answers to all your denture concerns and to find out, if necessary, whether dentures would be suited for you.
+Whether you are thinking about getting dentures, already have them, or know somebody using dentures, – you might likely have a few inquiries concerning them.
+The following information will explain what dentures are, how to take care of them, and how they can enhance oral health.
+We hope to assist you in finding the answers to all your denture concerns and determine, if necessary, whether dentures would suit you.

 Dentures – What are they?

-In order to replace missing or removed natural teeth, your dentist will craft dentures, which are artificial teeth and gums that are shaped to fit your mouth.
-Dentures can either be full or partial, meaning they can either replace all teeth on either the top or bottom gum line, or only a few that are missing.
-Whatever type of dentures you require, they will be made specifically for your mouth and will be aesthetically similar to your natural teeth.
+To replace missing or removed natural teeth, your dentist will craft dentures, which are artificial teeth and gums shaped to fit your mouth.
+Dentures can either be full or partial, meaning they can replace all teeth on the top or bottom gum line or only a few missing.
+Whatever type of dentures you require will be made specifically for your mouth and aesthetically similar to your natural teeth.

 Dentures – What are they made of?

 Modern dentures are typically made of a hard resin as opposed to the porcelain or plastic used in the past for the artificial teeth that make up dentures.
-Denture teeth are made of materials that are known to be more brittle than natural teeth and are more likely to chip or crack if dropped or treated roughly in any other way.
-Every five years or so, a new set of dentures must be worn because this material deteriorates considerably faster than real teeth do.
+Denture teeth are made of more brittle materials than natural teeth and are more likely to chip or crack if dropped or treated roughly in any other way.
+Every five years, a new set of dentures must be worn because this material deteriorates considerably faster than real teeth.

 A comparable resin to that used for the teeth, or a more flexible polymer material that fits tightly on the natural gum line, is frequently used to create the supporting framework of dentures, which holds the fake teeth in place and mimics the natural gum line.

 Dentures – Why do you need to wear them?